liuyanghejerry/painttyServer/docs/formats.md

 		"key": "46b67a67f5c4369399704b6e56a05a8697d7c4b1"
 	}

 Generally, server side doesn't send any response to this request.
+However, client to be kicked will get a message:

+	{
+		"action": "kick"
+	}

+It is a good warning for people who think they can be scot-free.

 ### Room interaction